sime/cv/README.md

 Business Savvy Web Developer
 ----------------------------
 I'm a full stack turned frontend developer.
-I have industry experience in online publishing, E-commerce and early stage start-ups.
+I have industry experience in online publishing, e-commerce, and early stage start-ups.
 I can start projects from scratch or build upon and tune existing deployments.
 I'm happy to train colleagues and I work to implement best practices sprinkled with a little culture.
-You can find me developing AngularJS applications, Ruby on Rails backends or busy experimenting with Bitcoin.
-Lastly, I am approachable for cross team communications.
+You can find me developing AngularJS applications, Ruby on Rails backends, or busy experimenting with Bitcoin.
+I am also approachable for cross team communications.

 Location: Berlin, Germany